kaiachain/kips/kip-template.md

   This is the suggested template for new KIPs.
 After you have filled in the requisite fields, please delete these comments.

-  Note that an KIP number will be assigned by an editor.
+  Note that a KIP number will be assigned by an editor.
 When opening a pull request to submit your KIP, please use an abbreviated title in the filename, `kip-draft_title_abbrev.md`.

   The title should be 44 characters or less.
 It should not repeat the KIP number in title, irrespective of the category.